transientskp/aartfaac-control/README.rst

 Parsets describing upcoming observations are written to disk in ``/opt/lofar/var/run``.
-The ID numbers in the filenames are not directly useful, but the can be sorted by ctime.
+The ID numbers in the filenames are not directly useful, but they can be sorted by ctime.

 LCU System Setup
 ----------------